gecko0307/dagon/doc/Textures.md

 Dagon primarily works with two color spaces:

-* **Linear RGB**: a color space which values are proportional to actual physical light intensity.
+* **Linear Rec.709**: color space which values are proportional to actual physical light intensity.
-* **sRGB**: a gamma-encoded color space for display output.
+* **sRGB**: gamma-encoded color space for display output.
 Dagon performs color space conversions automatically where required.

 Base color (diffuse) textures are always treated as sRGB images.
 Non-color raster data (such as normal maps and roughness/metallic maps) is always treated as linear.